julia-dream/ai-data-validator/README.md

 - Build Your Solution in Cursor IDE
   - Develop your validation library using Cursor’s AI-powered code generation and refactoring tools.
 Take advantage of AI suggestions to optimize your implementation and maintain type safety.
-- Demonstrate Complex Validation
-  - Create example schemas and validators that handle nested and complex data structures.
-Use Cursor’s AI to help generate and validate these examples.
 - Test with Diverse Data Patterns
   - Write comprehensive test cases covering valid and invalid data scenarios.
 Use Cursor’s AI to generate and expand your test suite, ensuring robust validation coverage.